 - very sweet

-An unsweetened frappe has no sugar, moderately sweet frappe has up to 2 teaspoons of sugar, and a very sweet frappe has up to 4 teaspoons of sugar.
+An unsweetened frappe has no sugar, a moderately sweet frappe has up to 2 teaspoons of sugar, and a very sweet frappe has up to 4 teaspoons of sugar.
 You choose what sugar content you want in your frappé be it the non-milk or the milk version.
 Let us take a look at the recipe!

 Recipe for Traditional Greek Frappé